SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

 -   **%unmute** `<@member>`
     -   Info: **Moderator only.** Unmutes a Member in both servers.
 Please use this in all cases to unmute someone.
 Mention the Member or use Member ID.
     -   Example: `%unmute @ExampleUser`
--   **%updatelevel** `<@member: Optional>`
-    -   Info: Updates your level role or the one of the mentioned Member according to your MEE6 level manually.
-Has a 5 minute cooldown.
-Note that this gets done anyways every 23 hours for everyone in the server.
-Only works in the Training Grounds server.
-    -   Example: `%updatelevel @ExampleUser`
 -   **%userinfo** `<@member: Optional>`
     -   Info: Gets you various information about a Member.
 If you haven't specified a Member, this will get your own info.
 Mention the Member or use Member ID.
 Does not work in DMs.
     -   Example: `%userinfo @ExampleUser`